anitkhan233/MyUniversityMVCAssignmentWeek2/Readme.txt

-An ASP.NET MVC program for University consists of Students, Teachers, Units, Courses
+An ASP.NET MVC program for University consists of relational Students, Teachers, Units, Courses.

 Load below URL in the browser (Use your own respective port number) to view the outcome: